You might be surprised at just how family-friendly Napa Valley really is…

 Get some R & R

-The Carneros Inn (Napa) is a luxury resort with residential cottages, one- and two-bedroom room suites, and villas that are ideal for families.
-Families can swim at Otto’s Pool, which has a separate children’s pool.
+The Carneros Inn (Napa) is a luxury resort with residential cottages, one- and two-bedroom room suites, and villas ideal for families.
+Families can swim at Otto’s Pool, a separate children’s pool.
 For stargazing after dark, staff can set up a 4-inch Maksutov-Cassegrain telescope on your outdoor patio.

 Set on 1200 acres, Silverado Resort & Spa (Napa) has something for everyone: two championship golf courses, a putting green, 13 tennis courts, 10 swimming pools, a jogging trail and more.
 There are also summer camps for kids and teens, ages 6-10 and 8-14.